As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 Instructions

-• Sift in the cake flour in three parts and mix together on medium speed until the flour is fully incorporated.
+• Add flour: Next, sift the cake flour and add it in three parts, mixing after each time until it's fully incorporated.
 The dough will be thick and sticky.
-Be careful not to over mix the dough as you want to minimize gluten development.
+Be careful not to over-mix the dough as you want to minimize gluten development.
+Note: if the dough feels too thick to pipe, add in a few drops of milk.

 butter cookie dough mixed in a mixing bowl with a spatula

-• Transfer the dough into a piping bag fitted with a large closed star tip.
+• Transfer the dough into a piping bag fitted with a large closed star tip for easier piping.
 I use Ateco piping tips.
 I recommend Ateco 846 or Ateco 844.
 Line a baking sheet with parchment paper or a silicone baking mat.
-Pipe rosettes, straight lines, or any other shape you want.
+Pipe 2-inch cookies in rosettes, straight lines, or any preferred shape.

 butter cookie dough being piped into rosettes with a piping bag